rwlink3z8/home_price_predictor/data/data_read_me.md

 Status:'1851'

+did not leave a space between ,Info did a regex replace, ,Info with , Info

+replaced all commas with nothing to get rid of the commas in sales price

+replaced spaces with commas

+added back an end of line comma for syntax to get my list of key value pairs

+removed the dollar sign from currency, don't think i need this for these purposes

 if you're still reading this far maybe you'd enjoy a song lyric that's not at all a rip off of a rip off ;)